ArjheyAquino/Philippine_Literature_App/README.md

 # Philippine_Literature_App
-Copy the codes on this Repostory
+1.Copy the codes on this Repostory
-Paste to your visual studio code
+2.Paste to your visual studio code
-Click the lib then click the main flutter file
-Lastly, click the run button to see it to your brower or emulator
+3.Click the lib then click the main flutter file 4.Lastly, click the run button to see it to your brower or emulator